Idea Cellular: Merger with Vodafone India

 The entry of Jio in 2016 had led to various mergers and consolidations in the Indian telecom sector.
 It was announced in March 2017 that even Idea Cellular and Vodafone India would be merged.
 The merger got approval from Department of Telecommunications in July 2018.
 On August 30, 2018, National Company Law Tribunal gave the final nod to the Vodafone-Idea merger The merger was completed on 31 August 2018, and the newly merged entity was named Vodafone Idea.
 The merger created the largest telecom company in India by subscribers and by revenue.
 Under the terms of the deal, the Vodafone Group holds a 45.2% stake in the combined entity, the Aditya Birla Group holds 26% and the remaining shares will be held by the public.

 On 7 September 2020, Vodafone Idea unveiled this new brand identity, Vi, which involved the integration of the company's erstwhile separate brands Vodafone India and Idea Cellular into one unified brand.

 Operations

 In the 2010 3G spectrum auction, Idea paid ₹57.68 billion for spectrum in 11 circles.
-After the launch of MNP in India, Idea further strengthened its customer base because it was the mobile network with most net port-ins.
+After the launch of MNP in India, Idea further strengthened its customer base because it was the cellular network with most net port-ins.